mougiakouel/QGIS-Training-Manual/basic_map/symbology.rst

 |basic| |TY|
 -------------------------------------------------------------------------------

-First change the :guilabel:`urban` layer's symbology so that it is orange and without outlines.
-(Orange is a color often used to denote human habitation.)
+First change the :guilabel:`urban` layer's symbology so that it is gray and without outlines.

 Next, change the :guilabel:`rural` layer again so that it has dotted outlines which are just a bit darker than the fill color for that layer.